Erbology

 The traditional accompaniment to dal is rice or flatbreads, a combination we continue to adore.
 However, if you fancy something lighter - for example, if you’re eating our red lentil dal for lunch - then we highly recommend our seed-packed Indian Spiced Crackers.

 They have a crisp, crumbly texture which works so well with the soft, warming dal.
-Further, their flavor echoes the spices used in the recipe itself.
+Further, their flavour echoes the spices used in the recipe itself.

-Our crackers are flavored with garam masala, which is a traditional Indian spice blend of coriander, cumin, nutmeg and cardamom.
+Our crackers are flavoured with garam masala, which is a traditional Indian spice blend of coriander, cumin, nutmeg and cardamom.

 They also complement the nutritious nature of dal by bringing their own benefits to the table.
 For example, they are made with sprouted buckwheat which is good for gut health and low GI.